Smau4/vipudht-imgproc-f16s17/imgproc.r1/README.md

-## imgproc.r1
+## imgproc.r1 - Image Capture
-Successfully tested integration of libgphoto2 and OpenCV.
+Capture images using capture feature.

 ## Setup
 * Connect RasberryPi to the internet